DannyNagelMath/uttt-rl/README.md

 ## Key finding

-After four runs of reward shaping experiments, the core limitation is architectural: an MLP sees a **flat 109-dimensional vector** and cannot learn spatial board patterns (blocking threats, two-in-a-row setups) regardless of reward structure.
+After four runs of reward shaping experiments, a core limitation is architectural: an MLP sees a **flat 109-dimensional vector** and has not learned spatial board patterns (blocking threats, two-in-a-row setups) regardless of reward structure.

 **Next step**: CNN policy — reshape the board into a 9×9 multi-channel image so spatial patterns become learnable convolution features.